drueck/pva/README.md

 - Add scores subcommand
 - Add ability to manage your teams list with the cli
-- Separate classes into their own files
-- Add tests
-- Make it into a gem so it can be easily installed
 - Eventually convert the project to Go to eliminate the ruby dependencies and allow for cross compilation on multiple platforms (and for fun)